Twisted orbifold Gromov-Witten invariants: Introduction and statement of results

-where at its turn $A_m$ are operators of ordinary multiplication by certain elements $A_m\in H^*(I\ix)$.
+where by $(A_m)_{j}$ we mean the degree $j$ part of operators of ordinary multiplication by certain elements $A_m\in H^*(I\ix)$.
 To define $A_m$ we introduce more notation: let $r_\mu$ be the order of each element in the conjugacy class which is labeled by $\ix_\mu$.
 The restriction of the bundle $E$ to $\ix_{\mu}$ decomposes into characters : let $E^{(l)}_{\mu}$ be the subbundle on which every element of the conjugacy class acts with eigen value $e^{2\pi i l/r_\mu}$.
-Then:
+The Bernoulli polynomials $B_m(x)$ are defined by